All Episodes

 We're changing all the time, of course, but sometimes things really change.

-When this American story moves in a new direction, it would carry it into What we think of as modern America.
+When this American story moves in a new direction, that would carry it into what we think of as modern America.

 Carry it into the America where we know the 20th and the 21st centuries.